Pantothenic acid (Vitamin B5) Supplement Benefits and Dosage

-B5 is is hard to find on a plant based diet, and is needed every day because it can’t be stored in the body.
+B5 is hard to find on a plant-based diet, and is needed every day because it can’t be stored in the body.
 Taking all B vitamins together ensures maximum energy benefit.

 The brain needs to create neurotransmitters in order for nerve cells to transmit signals.
 Pantothenic acid has an essential role in this.

 Here’s a handful of relevant scientific studies on vitamin B5 (pantothenic acid).

 Kennedy, D. O. (2016).
 B vitamins and the brain: mechanisms, dose and efficacy—a review.
 Nutrients, 8(2), 68.